ProfileClaw

 Developers

-Agents no longer need to reconstruct the same person on every request.
+Agents don't need to reconstruct the user on every request.
+Context is already there.

 API surface

-OpenClaw and custom agents can filter, judge, and move work forward from the same long-term context.
+Agents filter, judge, and move work forward from the same long-term context.
+Tokens multiply.

 Start Here